SohelMallik/Task-Management-System-Django/README.md

 **Task Management System** is a Django-based web application designed to help users efficiently manage their daily tasks.

-The application provides secure user authentication and complete task management functionality, including creating, viewing, updating, deleting, searching, and tracking tasks.
+The application provides secure user authentication and complete task management functionality, including creating, viewing, updating, deleting, and tracking tasks.

-The project follows Django's **Model-View-Template (MVT)** architecture and demonstrates practical implementation of backend development, database management, authentication, CRUD operations, pagination, search functionality, and responsive web design.
+The project follows Django's **Model-View-Template (MVT)** architecture and demonstrates practical implementation of backend development, database management, authentication, CRUD operations, pagination, and responsive web design.

 ### 🎯 Project Objectives

 * Provide a simple and efficient platform for managing daily tasks.
 * Allow authenticated users to create and organize their tasks.
 * Implement complete CRUD functionality.
-* Provide task searching and filtering capabilities.
 * Allow users to track completed and pending tasks.
 * Provide secure authentication and authorization.
-* Create a responsive interface for desktop and mobile devices.
+* Create a responsive interface for desktop.
 * Provide administrators with centralized management through Django Admin.

 ---